 Northeast Wisconsin Technical College (NWTC) is in the initial stages of the new program development process for a Laboratory Science Technician associate degree.
 I am writing to ask for your assistance as we prepare for submission to the Wisconsin Technical College System Board.
 As you know, during the Concept Review part of the process, any district with a similar or same programs are contacted to ascertain information.
-This latter serves as formal request for information, you can share (continuous) and the programs are contacted to ascertain information. request for information you can share (enrollments, placement rates, capital expenses)
+This letter serves as formal request for information you can share (enrollments, placement rates, capital expenses)